-Unattended remote support can be defined as instances when an IT support technician, or a help desk professional, remote controls an endpoint in the absence of any end user on the endpoint.
+Unattended remote support is when an IT support technician, or a help desk professional, remote controls an endpoint in the absence of any end user on the endpoint.
 Unattended access solutions are primarily used to perform routine maintenance, troubleshoot, and conduct health checks for devices, including laptops, desktops, servers, smartphones, IoT, operation technology (OT), and more.

 In contrast to attended remote support, which refers to support cases where an end user in need of assistance is present and active on the endpoint, unattended remote support can be used to perform diagnostics, install updates, and troubleshoot various issues for IT servers, network devices, and other infrastructure.

 This blog will explain how unattended access / unattended support works, the top use cases for unattended remote support, security considerations, and more.